10 min read

-Dentistry is a broad medical field and while the ultimate goal is to improve oral health, there are differences between dentistry and orthodontists.
-The main point to note is that orthodontists specialize in treatments such as correcting misaligned teeth and jaws called malocclusions or bites.
+Looking for an orthodontist in Hong Kong?
+Here is your guide to Hong Kong orthodontic treatments.
+Dentistry is a broad medical field with a goal to improve oral health, but there are differences between dentists and orthodontists.
+The main point to remember is that orthodontists specialize in specific treatments like correcting misaligned teeth and jaws called malocclusions or bites.

-We checked in with Orthodontist Dr. Louise Wong 黃淑興牙醫 on the different aspects regarding this field of dentistry.
+We checked in with Hong Kong Orthodontist Dr. Louise Wong 黃淑興牙醫 on the different aspects regarding this field of dentistry.

 Because we specialize in malocclusions, orthodontists have more in-depth knowledge to deliver precise treatment and choose the best option tailored to the patient’s individual needs and problems.
 As specialists, we are up to date with all the latest advances in dental braces and also the limitations of what can or cannot be achieved.

 The main reason why the cost of orthodontic services varies so widely in Hong Kong is that general dentists – who are not specialists in the field – provide orthodontic treatment for their patients as well.

 In Hong Kong, there are around 2,200 dentists but only 3-4% are qualified as Specialist in Orthodontics.
 If you have a heart problem, chances are you will go to see a cardiologist for your treatment rather than your family medical doctor – it is the same for Orthodontic treatment.
 Remember, you only have one set of permanent teeth, so it’s worthwhile to see an Orthodontist in Hong Kong if you are thinking of having braces.

 Orthodontists in Hong Kong are experts in their field, specializing in the diagnosis, prevention and treatment of dental and facial irregularities to help correctly align teeth, bites and jaws including straightening crooked teeth.